vinceskahan/weewx-getting-started/README.md

 For a working WeeWX system you need to learn how do the following:

 * install and configure WeeWX itself
-* install and configure a webserver to match
+* install and configure a web server to match
 * learn how to monitor your system logs
 * learn how to change your initial settings
 * learn how to report a problem